-The screenshots below are from a Nexus 10 Android tablet, but the process works identically on iOS devices.
-The methods described below require the split window to be open and assume a Bible is already open in the main window.
+The screenshots below are from an iPad Mini, but the process works almost identically on Android devices.
+The options described below require the split window to be open and assume a Bible is already open in the main window.

 The first way to create a parallel Bible is through the library view.
-If your split window is currently open to Resource Guide or My Stuff you can return to the library view by tapping the back arrow in the header.
-Once in that view, if you don’t see a list of your resources, tap the title of the currently open resource and select “Library” which will open a list of your resources.
+If your split window is currently open to the Resource Guide or Notes, you can return to the library view by tapping the more button (circle with 3 dots) in the upper left corner of the split window.
+Tapping Open Library will open a list of your available resources.

 Now go back to the split window and choose a different Bible.
 At this point you will have three different Bibles open to the same location that sync with the main window.
 Repeat these steps to open up as many translations as you would like.
-Below is a screenshot with four different translations open to John 4.
+Below is a screenshot with four different translations open.

-Now that you know how to create a parallel Bible in the Bible Study App, why would you want to use one?
+Now that you know how to create a parallel Bible in Bible App, why would you want to use one?
 Here are some ideas:

 - Read a more literal translation (KJV, ESV, NASB) alongside a more dynamic one (NLT, Message, TLB) to get a better idea of what the text says

-- Have an English translation open alongside the original language text
+- Have an English translation open alongside the different language text

-- Use it to compare commentaries or dictionaries by having those resources open instead of a Bible
+- Compare commentaries or dictionaries by having those resources open instead of a Bible